zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/15-sinhala-amazon.md

 Inwillfulness is to know and learn, and those who are in this matter, Earahth Sekana Sampana, Wijjacharana Sampana, Sumuthana Lokaviduya Rehabilitation The Driving that discipline men, God, is the Buddhist to men, is the Buddhist.
-Heard” “Heroes” I go, O Heroes, are the prophists Weeranam.
-Hero is called “Hero”.
+Heard" "Heroes" I go, O Heroes, are the prophists Weeranam.
+Hero is called "Hero".
 Shaktheni Hero.
 Meaning Suitable for Hero because Hero is a surname.
 The wicker is not afraid.
 Do not be alarmed, do not flare.
 Since the fear and fear of the incendiary What separated from all sins here was hell beyond sorrow, 'Hero.
 The chief minister, Kathenui Weera.
-Propagation of “Kama'a Willy' As a room.
+Propagation of "Kama'a Willy' As a room.
 The objects are also clesy rooms.
 (Mahaniddeya (1) 1 (ii) 2, 3 shall be applied.)
 Bhavanni Budurajanan Known also in claycas.
 Since the object was known, clesiasticam